jkanev/treetime/web/content/_index.md

 {{% columns  %}}

 - ### What is *TreeTime*?
-  TreeTime is a light-weight data manager that arranges your data in trees — that is units and sub-units.
+  TreeTime is a light-weight data manager that arranges your data in trees — units and sub-units.
-  Each data object can belong to several trees simultaneously, allowing nested mathematical operations and exports to different graphic formats.
+  Each data object can belong to several trees at the same time, allowing nested mathematical operations and exports to different graphic formats.
   → Read an explanation: [What is a Tree?](docs/what-is-a-tree)

 - ### Why linked trees?